Worth G. Ross: Captain-Commandant

 On 25 April 1905, Ross was appointed as the Captain-Commandant of the Revenue Cutter Service by Secretary of the Treasury, L. M. Shaw.
 He became the first School of Instruction graduate to become the Captain-Commandant of the Revenue Cutter Service.
 Soon after his appointment, Ross was directed by Secretary Shaw to take personal charge of six Revenue Service cutters that were being used to quarantine vessels arriving at the ports along the Gulf Coast from the threat of a yellow fever epidemic and defuse tensions caused by the disruption of shipping schedules.
 Ross established a temporary headquarters at Gulfport, Mississippi, and established patrols for the six cutters and seven chartered vessels under his command, and remained on-scene until 23 October when the crisis had passed.

 Despite his School of Instruction experience, Ross later used his position as commandant to procure funding for a permanent home for the Revenue Cutter Service School of Instruction.
-After USRC Salmon P. Chase was decommissioned, Ross moved the school to Curtis Bay, Maryland, and, in 1910, after the facilities there proved to be too small, to Fort Trumbull, Connecticut, a surplus U.S. Army fort located 1 mi away from the academy's current home in New London, Connecticut, to which the academy was moved in 1932.
+After USRC Salmon P. Chase was decommissioned, Ross moved the school to Curtis Bay, Maryland, and, in 1910, after the facilities there proved to be too small, to Fort Trumbull, Connecticut, a surplus United States Army fort located 1 mi away from the academy's current home in New London, Connecticut, to which the academy was moved in 1932.

 Ross retired from active service at his own request because of ill health on 30 April 1911 and was succeeded as commandant by Senior Captain Ellsworth P. Bertholf.
 He died at his home in New Bedford, Massachusetts, on 24 March 1916.
+He is buried in Rural Cemetery in New Bedford, Massachusetts.

 Memberships

-Captain Ross was a hereditary companion of the Military Order of the Loyal Legion of the United States and also a veteran companion of the Naval and Military Order of the Spanish War.
+Captain Ross was a hereditary companion of the Michigan Commandery of the Military Order of the Loyal Legion of the United States and also a veteran companion of the Naval and Military Order of the Spanish War.